RahulLodhi12/Basic-SpringBoot-with-JWT-Login-authentication-via-Real-Database/README.md

 ✅ 3.
 Bean Initialization

-🔹 SecurityConfig is loaded:
+🔹 "SecurityConfig" is loaded:
-- Defines URL access rules using HttpSecurity.
+- Defines URL access rules using "HttpSecurity".
 - Configures routes:
     - "/authenticate" and "/welcome" are public
     - "/admin/users" requires ROLE_ADMIN
     - "/user-data" requires ROLE_USER

-- Adds custom filter JwtFilter before Spring’s default authentication filter.
+- Adds custom filter "JwtFilter" before Spring’s default authentication filter.
 - Disables session creation (stateless).

 ✅ 4.
 Filter Chain Setup

-🔹 JwtFilter is added:
+🔹 "JwtFilter" is added:
 - It intercepts every request.
 - Checks if the request has a header like:
 - Authorization: Bearer <JWT_TOKEN>

 If present:
     - Extracts username from token.
-    - Loads user from DB via MyUserDetailsService.
+    - Loads user from DB via "MyUserDetailsService".
-    - Sets the SecurityContext with authenticated user.
+    - Sets the "SecurityContext" with authenticated user.

 ✅ 5.
 UserDetails Service

-🔹 MyUserDetailsService:
+🔹 "MyUserDetailsService":
-- Implements UserDetailsService used by Spring Security.
+- Implements "UserDetailsService" used by Spring Security.
-- Fetches user by username using SignupRepo.
+- Fetches user by username using "SignupRepo".
-- Returns a MyUserDetails object with username, password, and roles.
+- Returns a "MyUserDetails" object with username, password, and roles.

 ✅ 6.
 JWT Utility

-🔹 JwtUtil:
+🔹 "JwtUtil":
 - Generates JWT token using username (generateToken()).
 - Validates token and extracts subject (username) from it.

 ✅ 7.
 Authentication Flow

 🔹 Login Endpoint: POST /authenticate
-- Defined in SignUpController:
+- Defined in "SignUpController":
 @PostMapping("/authenticate")
 public String createAuthToken(@RequestBody AuthRequest authRequest)